s-victor/TinyPedal/docs/customization.md

     remember_position
 Remember main window last position.

+    show_confirmation_for_batch_toggle
+Show confirmation dialog for enabling or disabling all widgets or modules.
+This option is enabled by default.

     enable_auto_load_preset
 Enable `Auto load preset` system to allow auto loading user-defined game-specific preset depends on active game (currently supports RF2 and LMU).